reductstore/website/blog/2024-03-12-reductstore-v1_9_0-released/index.md

 ### Disk Space Management and Optimization in ReductStore

 ReductStore ensures that you don't exceed your disk space with the FIFO bucket quota.
 It removes old data when the quota is reached.
 If it's not possible to free up enough disk space for incoming data, the system rejects the write request.
-To perform efficiently, it calculates disk usage at startup.
+To keep the quota efficiently, it calculates disk usage at startup.
 This calculation can be slow for large amounts of data, like hundreds of terabytes.
 However, it has now been significantly optimized and parallelized.

 ### Web Console with Replication Support